 - if circumstances allow;

-Conditional phrases in Japanese
+Conditional sentences in Japanese

-Japanese | Romaji | Portuguese |
+| Japanese | Romaji | Portuguese |

-君ならできるよ | I can do it | I believe you are capable |
+| 君ならできるよ | Kiminara dekiru yo | I believe you can do it. |

-暗くならないうちに帰宅しなさい。 | Kuraku naranai uchi ni kitaku shi nasai. | Please go home before dark. |
+| 暗くならないうちに帰宅しなさい。 | Kuraku naranai uchi ni kitaku shi nasai. | Please go home before it gets dark. |

-もし明日晴れなら、私たちは野球をします。 | Moshi ashita harenara, watashitachiha yakyū or shimasu. | If it's sunny tomorrow, let's play baseball. |
+| もし明日晴れなら、私たちは野球をします。 | Moshi ashita harenara, watashitachiha yakyū o shimasu. | If it is sunny tomorrow, we will play baseball. |

-君は5時までに駅に着かねばならない。 | Kimi wa 5-ji made ni eki ni tsukaneba naranai. | You must arrive at the station by 5:00. |
+| 君は5時までに駅に着かねばならない。 | Kimi wa 5-ji made ni eki ni tsukaneba naranai. | You must arrive at the station by 5:00. |

-もっと仕事に変化があったならばなあ。 | Motto shigoto ni henka ga attanaraba nā. | I wish there was more variety in my work. |
+| もっと仕事に変化があったならばなあ。 | Motto shigoto ni henka ga attanaraba nā. | I wish there were more variety in my work. |

-日本に行くなら京都 | If you're going to Japan, go to Kyoto | If you go to Japan, visit Kyoto |
+| 日本に行くなら京都 | Nihon ni ikunara Kyōto | If you go to Japan, visit Kyoto. |

-忙しくないなら,どうして会えないの? | If you're not busy, why can't we meet? | If you're not busy, why don't you go out with me? |
+| 忙しくないなら,どうして会えないの? | Isogashikunainara, dōshite aenai no? | If you are not busy, why can’t you go out with me? |

-もし父がここにいたならばなんと言うだろう。 | If my dad were here, what would he say? | If my father were here, what would he say. |
+| もし父がここにいたならばなんと言うだろう。 | Moshi chichi ga koko ni itanaraba nanto iudarou. | If my father were here, what would he say? |

-それなら手伝ってよ | Sorenara tetsudatte yo | So help me! |
+| それなら手伝ってよ | Sorenara tetsudatte yo | Then help me! |

-もし - How does "moshi" fit in?
+もし – How does moshi fit in?

 Let’s look at one more example sentence: